 Grey nurse sharks (GNS) are known to aggregate at specific sites along migration routes.
 For the eastern GNS, there are 19 identified ‘key aggregation sites’ in New South Wales and Queensland.
 The term key aggregation site was defined in 2003 as a site consistently occupied by five or more GNS.
 There is a need to formalise this definition and develop criteria to be able to ensure a consistent approach to existing and any potential sites.

-Approach
+Approach and findings

-Commonwealth and state management agencies will have:
+Commonwealth and state management agencies now have:

 • a clear and unambiguous definition of what constitutes a GNS aggregation site that will assist in assessing existing and new sites for listing or delisting; and